tn5993/minio-boshrelease/README.md

                       # bucket printed four times.
 ```

-# How to update this release with a newer version of Minio binary
+# How to update this release with a newer version of Minio

 The latest version of the Minio binary for amd64 Linux is available at
 https://dl.minio.io/server/minio/release/linux-amd64/